 We also hear combi boilers hot water only works when the heating is on, this is incorrect.

 Types of Combi Boiler

 Mostly, gas combi boilers are used in the UK and they are most commonly installed by a Gas Safe engineer which can be validated on the Gas Safe Register.

 However, combi boilers are also available in LPG, oil or electric and come in a range of different kW output flow rate sizes.
 If you are wondering if combi boilers are gas or electric, the information below will answer your question.

 Gas Combi boilers:

 These are the most commonly used boiler in the UK.
-Because it saves your costs than any other network.
+Gas reduces fuel bills more than any other fuel.

 So, if your home is connected with a gas network then it will be the best option for you to use a combi boiler that runs with gas.

-Gas combi boilers are the most efficient being A Rated and can save you money on gas bills.
+Gas combi boilers are the most efficient being A Rated and as said above can save you money on fuel bills.

 LPG Combi Boilers: